 All groups are required to complete an annual risk assessment.
-This form will be completed by you with the Communities Team at your Development Meeting or at the start of the academic year, and will cover all regular, small-scale events like your meet and greets.
-Making it easier for you to run activity and reducing the amount of paperwork you need to complete to deliver activity.
+This form will be completed by you and reviewed by the Communities Team at your Development Meeting, and will cover all regular, small-scale events like your meet and greets.
+The annual risk assessment aims to make it simpler and easier for you to run your regular activities.
 So, how does it work?

-- 1. Committee will meet with us to create an annual risk assessment based on each student groups expected activity for the year. - 2.
+- 1. Committee will be sent an annual risk assessment template and complete it ahead of their development meeting with us to create an annual risk assessment based on each student groups expected activity for the year. - 2.
 This will then cover each small-scale event on campus. - 3.
 The form will act as a checklist for you to use before each event to make sure everything is in place. - 4.
-If you want to host an event where the risk will change, e.g. an end of year ball, trip, games night, club night, etc, you will need to submit a risk assessment for that specific event as usual. - 5.
+If you want to host an event where the risk will change, e.g. an end of year ball, trip, games night, club night, etc., you will need to submit a risk assessment for that specific event as usual. - 5.
 Each year your new student group committee will work with the Communities Team to update your annual risk assessment and ensure it is accurate.